xxswatelitexx/Starbound/mad_Exp/full_suit/readme.md

 After all in RPG's having "Full Item Sets" is all the rage.

 ###Experiment 1
-So this experiment is pretty straight forward in each clothing item we added a stat modifier
+So this experiment is pretty straight forward in each clothing item we added a stat modifier "tchest".
 ```json
 "statusEffects" : [
     {